b4b0y4/blocks/README.md

 ## Usage

-Add your RPC URL in the `script.js` file
+- Add your RPC URL.
 - Press `\` to show a list of all Art Blocks.
 - Enter/Paste a token Id and press `enter`, or click (⌘) to get a random one.
 - Click (name/artist) to view detailed information.